XiaoChao369/Xiao-et-al-2023-age-semen-models/README.md

 # Xiao-et-al-2023-age-semen-models

-Final models for age estimation from semen using sperm-specific age-related CpG markers
+Models for age estimation from semen using sperm-specific age-related CpG markers

 Accurate age estimation from semen has the potential to significantly narrow